Clearing a Political Traffic JamCan Congestion Pricing Save MTA?

 Whatever form this plan takes, MTA must remain mindful that decreased congestion on New York’s roads means increased congestion on its trains.
 The subway system is already so over-capacity that despite the city’s population growth, congestion on its trains has led to a decline in ridership.
 Therefore, in addition to funding basic upgrades, MTA must use its new resources to expand the system’s present capacity.
 New signals will increase train frequency, but MTA can incorporate a car layout that reduces station dwell time into its future orders.
 MTA must fund any system expansions responsibly and with a goal of substantially alleviating congestion on existing lines – as the Second Avenue Line has done for the Lexington Avenue Line.

 New Yorkers are sick of paying for an unreliable and outdated transit network, and they aren’t too thrilled about what they perceive to be yet another tax.
-MTA, under the governor’s auspices, must demonstrate that it earned these news new funds, and it must return on New York’s reluctant investment if it can expect more to come.
+MTA, under the governor’s auspices, must return on New York’s reluctant investment if it can expect more to come.